Joe Powell (rugby union)

 Powell was a member of the Australian schoolboys shadow squad in 2012 and was part of the Australia under-20 side which competed in the 2014 IRB Junior World Championship in New Zealand.
 In 2016, he was selected in the 39-man Australian squad for the Test series against England.

 Powell was the starting scrumhalf in the Brumbies 28-23 grand final victory over the Queensland Reds to claim the 2020 Super Rugby AU title.

-Powell has signed for the Melbourne Rebels on a two-year deal from the 2021 season.
+Powell signed for the Melbourne Rebels on a two-year deal from the 2021 season.

 Powell is of Irish descent and holds dual Australian and Irish citizenship.

+Powell joined Leicester Tigers on 4 July 2023.
+After making 8 appearances Powell was released on 4 January 2024.